pchemguy/ZoteroDataModel/HybridModel/HybridModel.md

     - Requires a more complex schema.
     - Joins are necessary for queries, which may impact performance for large datasets.
     - Ill-suited for common queries involving arbitrary sets of reference types.
+3. Entity-Attribute-Value (EAV) or Vertical Model
+    Description:
+    - A flexible design where references and their attributes are stored separately.
+    - Supports dynamic schema evolution without requiring database structure changes.
+    Advantages:
+    - Flexible and extensible, accommodating arbitrary attributes.
+    - Ideal for datasets with highly variable or unpredictable metadata.
+    Disadvantages:
+    - Querying and reporting are more complex.
+    - Harder to enforce constraints on attribute values.
 4. Document-Oriented Model
     Description:
     - Uses JSON columns to store variable or nested bibliographic data while maintaining relational structure for core fields.